skunz42/thesis/analysis/README.md

 - Map for diff between reddit and real crime
 - Scatterplot for perceived crime vs size
 - Scatterplot for perceived crime vs politics
-- Scatterplot for reddit / real crime
+- Scatterplot for perceived crime vs real crime
+- Scatterplot for perceived crime vs politics (large only)